-Fashion is inspiration, creativity and intuition.
-But it is also organization, strategy and management.
+Fashion is inspiration, creativity, and intuition.
+But it is also organization, strategy, and management.
 The fashion and luxury system is made up of many industries: textiles, clothing, handbags, beauty, eyewear, and jewels among others.
-The course provides tools for segmenting the fashion and luxury industries, describes key players, success factors and trends within the main segments.
+The course provides the tools for understanding the fashion and luxury industries, which are the key players, success factors, and trends in the “new normal”.
 Special emphasis will be put on Generation Z and Millennials as they are a rapidly growing consumer market and source of talent for fashion and luxury companies.
-If brands want this influential demographic on board, they need to be authentic and transparent.
-Students will be asked to design a sustainable initiative for a selected fashion or luxury brand and think about the best way to communicate it.
-Their output will be evaluated by an industry expert.
+New trends such as digitalization, sustainability, inclusivity will be explored analyzing how big brands are embracing them but also how they can generate new creative business ideas.

 Machine Learning and Artificial Intelligence